OpenPodcastAPI/api-specs/docs/subscriptions/add-new.md

 Once this is done, the server should asynchronously verify that there isn't a more authoritative GUID available.
 The following flow should be used:

-1. The server checks for a more authoritative GUID using the following methods (in order)
-   1. Fetch and parse the RSS feed to search for a [`guid` field in the `podcast` namespace](https://github.com/Podcastindex-org/podcast-namespace/blob/main/docs/1.0.md#guid).
+1. The server fetches and parses the RSS feed to search for a [`guid` field in the `podcast` namespace](https://github.com/Podcastindex-org/podcast-namespace/blob/main/docs/1.0.md#guid).
-   2. If the server admin has enabled Podcast Index support, send the RSS feed URL to the [`/podcast/byfeedurl` endpoint](https://podcastindex-org.github.io/docs-api/#get-/podcasts/byfeedurl) and check the response for a `podcastGuid` entry
 2. If a more authoritative `guid` is found, the server must update the subscription entry as follows:
    1. Create a new subscription entry with the new `guid`
    2. Update the `new_guid` field in the existing entry to point to the new `guid`